-Figure 12: Stakeholder map (Proposed) ( Source : Z M Sajjadul Islam)
+Figure 12: Stakeholder map (Proposed)

-Mandating the stakeholders above through a set of standard operating procedures (SoP) viably to a common consensus of a proactive, time-critical partnership and collaboration amongst the wide range of technical partners and agencies engaged in meteorology, climatology, hydrology, disaster risk management, local government sectors, pre-disaster risk assessment group, post-disaster damage, loss, and needs assessment (PDNA) group, disaster first-responders, vulnerable community, herders group, etc., for the contribution.
+Mandating the stakeholders above through a set of standard operating procedures (SoP) effectively to a common consensus of a proactive, time-critical partnership and collaboration amongst the wide range of technical partners and agencies engaged in meteorology, climatology, hydrology, disaster risk management, local government sectors, pre-disaster risk assessment group, post-disaster damage, loss, and needs assessment (PDNA) group, disaster first-responders, vulnerable community, herders group, etc., for the contribution.
 The IBF system thus ensures a functional partnership by encouraging stakeholders to access the platform with a sense of ownership, thereby imperatively demanding a weather information service delivery process tailored to the MHEWS required data/information needs, informed tool development, and deliverables for climate and disaster emergency management.

-The IBF process depends on the multifaceted, interactive, functional, regular, and proactive coordination mechanism amongst all stakeholders.
-The data-sharing protocol for the MHEWS-led impact forecasting process.
-The MHEWS needs to classify the stakeholder categories, the responsibilities over risk information coordination, risks, and impending impact interpretation over the imminent onset of extreme weather events, and manage the risk and vulnerabilities of induced disaster
+The IBF process relies on a multifaceted, interactive, functional, regular, and proactive coordination mechanism among all stakeholders, as well as a data-sharing protocol for the MHEWS-led impact forecasting process.
+The MHEWS needs to classify stakeholder categories, assign responsibilities for coordinating risk information, interpreting risks, and assessing impending impacts related to the imminent onset of extreme weather events, and manage the risks and vulnerabilities associated with induced disasters.